 When a heart rate signal is not received, a heart shape with a question mark appears in the upper text display.
+On the newer model AMT, the heart shape remains lit, but the metric display appears blank.
 Recheck your hand grip on the handheld sensors or the placement of your chest strap.